 The Great Precious Metals Market Disconnect that took place four years ago is now a ticking TIME BOMB.
-While the Fed and Central Banks have been relatively successful in propping up the broader stock, bond and real estate markets, time is not on their side.
+While the Fed and Central Banks have been relatively successful in propping up the broader stock, bond, and real estate markets, time is not on their side.
 The more the highly inflated markets continue higher, the more breath-taking will be the inevitable collapse.

 Now, I am not just pandering hype here, there is plenty of data to support the evidence that the precious metals suffered a serious disconnect from the broader markets in 2012 and continue to be held down like a coiled spring.
 One of my readers forwarded me this excellent chart which shows this perfectly:

 The chart is a Silver-Gold ratio (RED LINE) compared to the S&P 500 Index (BLACK LINE).
 Take note, this is not a Gold-Silver ratio, but the opposite.
 As we can see, the Silver-Gold ratio line has paralleled the S&P 500 from 1997 to 2012… very closely.
 However, when the Fed announced QE3 at the end of 2012, something quite interesting took place.
-The Silver-Gold ratio continued lower towards its bottom level, but the S&P 500 Index surged upward to a new record high.
+The Silver-Gold ratio continued lower toward its bottom level, but the S&P 500 Index surged upward to a new record high.

 While many precious metals investors realize that this disconnect took place, this chart shows it with more precision.
 Furthermore, if we look on the right side of the chart we can see the percentage level of this disconnect is 65%.
 This is off definitely off the charts… literally and figuratively.
 Again, I appreciate my reader for forwarding this chart.